Ron Anderson (basketball, born 1958)

-Ronald Gene Anderson (born October 15, 1958) is a retired American professional basketball player, best known for his spell with the National Basketball Association's Philadelphia 76ers.
-His son Ron, Jr. played for South Florida for the 2010–11 and 2011–12 seasons, after transferring from Kansas State.
+Ronald Gene Anderson (born October 15, 1958) is an American former professional basketball player, best known for his spell with the National Basketball Association's Philadelphia 76ers.
+Following his NBA career, he moved to France where he continued to play until the age of 52.

 College career

-Listed at 6'7", and playing as a guard-forward, Anderson, after graduating from Chicago's Bowen High School, played college basketball at Fresno State, after first beginning at Santa Barbara City College.
+Listed at 6'7", and playing as a guard-forward, Anderson, after graduating from Chicago's Bowen High School, played college basketball for the Fresno State Bulldogs, after beginning at Santa Barbara City College.